shengchenl/ME5406/README.md

 The final method is a MAPPO-inspired centralized-training / decentralized-execution approach.
 A shared actor network scores module assignments for each robot, while a centralized critic estimates the value of the full construction state.
-A behavior-cloning warm start and a safety decoder are used to improve feasibility and coordination.
+Action masking and a safety decoder are used to improve feasibility and coordination.

 ## Main Files